-- Secure an internship with a criminal justice agency -Internship Sites
+- Secure approval for internship with a criminal justice agency

 - APPLY FOR THE FOLLOWING:

 a.
-Criminal Background Check - Pennsylvania State Police Request for Criminal record Check Form (SP4-164)
+Criminal Background Check - PA State Police Request Form (SP4-164)

 *Some students may obtain a rider from their parents insurance company which will cover professional liability.
-Another type of insurance is part of the American Psychological Association (pay $35 for the liability insurance that covers you for $1,000,000 per incident, $3,000,000 in the aggregate).
+Insurance can also be obtained as part of the American Psychological Association (pay $35 for the liability insurance that covers you for $1,000,000 per incident, $3,000,000 in the aggregate).

 Scheduling and Payment of Credits for the Internship

 Fall/Spring Internship credits: Internship credits are included on the bill with Fall and Spring courses.
 Students will need to obtain an override code from the department secretary in order to schedule their internships.
 You will be notified of your academic advisor via your SHIP e-mail.
 During the first week of your internship you must notify the Department of Criminal Justice (email@example.com or by telephone at (717) 477-1558) and your assigned academic advisor that you started the internship.